-Each ward utilising seclusion must have arrangements in place to scrutinise completion of documents used in seclusion (i.e. incident report, patient observation sheet and seclusion monitoring form).
+Each ward utilising the seclusion must have arrangements in place to scrutinise completion of documents used in seclusion (i.e. incident report, patient observation sheet and seclusion monitoring form).

-Reporting of the initial decision to utilise seclusion will take place in the Trust Electronic Incident Reporting System (Ulysses) along with the Seclusion questionnaire also on Ulysses.
-There may be occasions of system failure, the 'downtime' paper based forms will need to be used and once the Electronic Patient Record (EPR) becomes available again the relevant seclusion/LTS forms should be transferred to the EPR, and the paper forms destroyed.
+Recording of seclusion will take place, from October 2019, in the Trust Electronic Patient Record (EPR).
+System "downtime" paper based forms will be available for completion in the meantime and these will be scanned into the EPR (patient clinical notes section) every 24hr period.
+Once the Electronic form is available, there may be occasions of system failure, the 'downtime' paper based forms will need to be reused and once the EPR becomes available again the relevant seclusion/long-term segregation forms should be transferred to the EPR, and the paper forms destroyed.